ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `agg_param`, an aggregation parameter for the VDAF being executed.
 This is the same value as in `AggregationJobInitReq` (see {{leader-init}}).

-Collectors MUST authenticate their requests to Leaders using a scheme that meets the requirements in {{request-authentication}}.

 Depending on the VDAF scheme and how the Leader is configured, the Leader and Helper may already have prepared a sufficient number of reports satisfying the query and be ready to return the aggregate shares right away.
 However, this is